-- 5. Damage caused by installation or use of non-genuine Harley-Davidson parts, or unapproved genuine Harley-Davidson parts, even those installed by an authorized Harley-Davidson dealership, that cause a genuine Harley-Davidson part to fail.
-Examples include, but are not limited to performance-enhancing powertrain components or software, exhaust systems, trailer hitches, non-approved tires, lowering kits, handlebars, and add-ons connected to the factory electrical system. - 6.
-Upgraded parts as a warranty replacement.
-The limited warranty allows for repair or replacement of failed parts to put the vehicle, component, or part back to its original condition with factory supplied materials and as delivered.
+- 4. Defects or damage to the motorcycle caused by alterations outside of Harley-Davidson factory specifications or caused by alterations or use of parts or accessories not approved for the make and model year of your motorcycle. - 5.
+Damage caused by installation or use of non-Harley-Davidson components, even those installed by an authorized Harley-Davidson dealership, that cause a genuine Harley-Davidson part to fail.
+Examples include but are not limited to performance-enhancing powertrain components or software, exhaust systems, trailer hitches, non-approved tires, lowering kits, handlebars, add-ons connected to the factory electrical system, and auxiliary storage or luggage. - 6.
+Upgraded parts are not allowed as a warranty replacement.
+The limited warranty allows for repair or replacement of failed parts to put the vehicle, component or part back to its original condition with factory supplied materials and as delivered.
 We will take all steps to repair/replace the part to make it correct for the customer.
 This does not include upgrades to parts unless no other suitable component is available as a direct replacement.
 This would require an authorization prior to repair.